Vacuum Furnace Brazing Services

 Brazable Stainless Steels

 Applied Thermal Technologies can help in the Annealing of Copper and Copper Alloys.
-We have atmosphere or vacuum furnaces available to meet desired surface conditions.
-Please contact an Applied Thermal Technologies team member today to discuss your copper heat treating needs.
+We have the atmosphere or vacuum furnaces available to meet desired surface conditions.
+Please contact an Applied Thermal Technologies team member today to discuss your copper heat treating needs, or ask about our vacuum furnace brazing services and vacuum diffusion bonding services.

 Copper Vacuum Furnace Brazing (AMS2670, AMS2671)

 Vacuum Brazing (brazing in vacuum atmosphere) is commonly used for ceramic materials due to the fact it can readily form oxide layers in air or partial pressure.
-Titanium based, active metal brazing (ABA) is used in the vacuum furnace brazing of ceramics and is well suited for bonding metal and non-metal materials without the added time and expense of metalizing or thin-film sputtering.
-Please contact an Applied Thermal Technologies team member today to discuss you ceramic brazing needs.
+Titanium-based, active metal brazing (ABA) is used in the vacuum furnace brazing of ceramics and is well suited for bonding metal and non-metal materials without the added time and expense of metalizing or thin-film sputtering.
+Please contact an Applied Thermal Technologies team member today to discuss your ceramic brazing needs.

 Silicon Carbide (SiC)